marcjwilliams1/hscn_pipeline/README.md

 ## Input files

-The required input files as single cell tumour bam files and a bulk normal bam file.
+The required input files are single cell tumour bam files and a bulk normal bam file.
 These should be listed in a csv file along with sample ID's.
 An example csv is provided in the `metadata` folder.
 Your sample csv should also be placed here.
+If you have data produced from the 10X CNV assay you can demultiplex the bam into single cell bams.
+See the `demultiplex10X` folder for a seperate snakemake pipeline to do that.

 ## Reference files